pauljickling/time-manager/README.md

 # Time Manager

 Time Manager (tm) is a CLI written in Rust for managing and tracking time spent on specified activities.
 It outputs a csv file with this data.
+Time is measured in 10ths of an hour (i.e. six minutes).

 ## Installation